turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 1. What is another example of when we might use a object?
 In this case, why is a object better than an array?

 You might use an object when creating code about a car.
 An object is better than an array because an array gives specific examples for one car but an object can be adjusted for any car.

 1. What questions do you still have about objects?

+I am feeling pretty good about objects but like with everything else more practice will really lock it in.